hectarescraps/Cart-Pole/README.md

 In Q Learning, we want to first explore the environment, and then apply our observed understanding of the environment to arrive at an optimal policy (that is, the action we should take in any given state to maximize our reward).
 To do this, we must balance our competing desires to explore and exploit (i.e., maximize rewards in) the environment.
 Epsilon Greedy is a framework to strike such a balance and efficienctly converge to an optimal policy.

 **Binning**

+Q Learning represents a given environment as a finite number of state-action pairs, but the Cart Pole environment has a continuous state space (i.e., an infinite number of states).
+Thus, to apply Q Learning to the Cart Pole environment, we must first discretize or bin the Cart Pole state space.
+This is accomplished with the cart_pos_space, cart_velo_space, pole_ang_space and pole_velo_space parameters (at the top of [cartpole.py](https://github.com/hectarescraps/Cart-Pole/blob/main/cartpole.py)) and the Bin function (seen in [helper.py](https://github.com/hectarescraps/Cart-Pole/blob/main/helper.py))